mozerpol/NotesFromLearning/q_and_a/README.md

 input data is divided into multiple sub-tasks, which are then processed in a series of pipeline stages.
 Each pipeline stage performs a specific operation on the data and passes it to the next stage.

+9. What is the purpose of a constraint file in FPGA design?
+Give examples of common constraints.
+Constraint file is a text file that specifies certain requirements and limitations for the design implementation.
+These constraints are used by the synthesis tools to guide the physical implementation on the FPGA.
+Examples of common constraints in an FPGA:
+- Timing Constraints: These define the required timing characteristics of the design, such as maximum clock frequency, setup and hold times for registers.
+- Pin Placement Constraints: These specify the physical locations of the input and output pins on the FPGA device
+- Resource Constraints: These limitations specify the usage of specific FPGA resources, such as DSP blocks, memory blocks, and lookup tables (LUTs)